15-Ab/Hindi-in-Machine-Learning/README.md

 ## Acknowledgements
 Special thanks to all contributors and open-source projects that have made this work possible.

-Happy exploring with Hindi machine learning!
+Happy exploring with Hindi machine learning !